 - If a need for family catechesis was ever mentioned by parish clergy.

-A preliminary non-expert overview of these findings suggests a widely varying situation, and a worrying overall picture of ‘lay involvement’ – but the ACI steering group has commissioned an expert examination of the results and expects a final report on these well before our Convocation at Maynooth on October 1st, 2019.
+A preliminary non-expert overview of these findings suggested a widely varying situation, and a worrying overall picture of ‘lay involvement’ – so the ACI steering group commissioned an expert examination of the results.
+A full report on this is now available: